Same-sex marriage in Guernsey: Religious performance

-On 15 November 2023, the General Synod of the Church of England voted to allow clergy to bless same-sex marriages.
-The measure, which passed with a one vote majority, took effect on 17 December 2023.
+In February 2023, the General Synod of the Church of England voted 250–181 to allow clergy to bless same-sex marriages.
+The measure took effect on 17 December 2023.
 Guernsey is part of the Diocese of Salisbury, whose bishop, Stephen Lake, voted in favour of blessing same-sex unions.
 The Dean of Guernsey, Tim Barker, also expressed support for the blessings.
 The Methodist Church of Great Britain has allowed its ministers to conduct same-sex marriages since 2021.
 The Methodist Conference voted 254 to 46 in favour of the move in June 2021.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
 In January 2022, the Methodist congregation in Sark announced it would be performing same-sex weddings in its local chapel.
 The smaller United Reformed Church has allowed its churches to perform same-sex marriages since 2016.
 Quakers formally expressed support for same-sex marriage in 2009.